 Once you are ready for a more serious approach on how to stop thumb sucking, you will consider products like the Dr. Thumb thumb guard.
 A lot of thought and testing went into its design, and it is a thumb sucking device that was introduced in early 2000.
 The company behind this innovation took their work seriously and even conducted a clinical trial (discussed below), which focused on children under 4 years old.
-Very good results can be expected as long as your child is within a narrow age range of 3-5 years old, although there has been some success with both younger and older kids.
-And if you chose this product be sure to measure before you buy.
+Be sure to measure before you buy.
 Give yourselves the best chance for success by purchasing the right fit.
 The small size is for kids ages 12-36 months and the large size for kids 3 to 7 years.
 This thumb sucking device fits either the right or left hand.

 Dr. Thumb still allows the child to put their thumb into their mouth, but because of its design it “breaks the vacuum” effect so they cannot get the comforting feeling of sucking.
 So air passes right through when they suck.
 The theory is that the pleasure will be lost and the child will no longer desire the thumbsucking action.

 My 18-month-old daughter was a heavy thumbsucker and we really wanted her to stop because her teeth were shifting forward.
 We first tried Thumbusters, but she was able to take them off.
 Then we got this Dr. Thumb thumbguards and she was not able to it off.
 She cried the first day of having to wear it, but then got used to it.
 After about a week she completely kicked the habit!

 — Tara, Amazon reviewer